New Haven, CT

 New Haven is the second largest city in Connecticut, with a population of roughly 130,000.
-Prostitution has been identified as a substantial problem in the city for decades.
+Prostitution and sex trafficking have been identified as substantial problems in the city for decades.
 Among the more serious problems associated with the local commercial sex market are child sex trafficking and the targeted homicide of prostituted women.
 For example, in the late 1970s seven African-American women were found murdered, four of which had local arrest records for prostitution.
-Johns and prostituted women have also been assaulted during commercial sex transactions.
-In 2013, several children who were trafficked for sexual exploitation were rescued in the area during a nationwide prostitution and human trafficking sting. prostituted persons as well as johns have been assaulted during commercial sex transactions in the city.
+Sex buyers and prostituted women have also been assaulted during commercial sex transactions.
+In 2013, several children who were trafficked for sexual exploitation were rescued in the area during a nationwide prostitution and sex trafficking sting. prostituted persons as well as male sex buyers have been assaulted during commercial sex transactions in the city.

 Neighborhood Action: 1992 “John of the Week” Campaign

 In 1992, a neighborhood negatively affected by street prostitution mobilized to put pressure on sex buyers as a deterrent.
 Residents obtained information about arrested sex buyers from police.
 They also conducted amateur surveillance on vehicles, recording license plate numbers and obtaining names and addresses of registered owners from the Connecticut Department of Motor Vehicles.
 They would use this information to mail letters to the vehicle owners, saying they have seen the car being used by someone soliciting a prostitute.
 They also placed posters on telephone poles and trees, each naming the area’s new “John of the Week.”
 The posters stated the name and address of a man arrested for soliciting a prostituted woman in their neighborhood and warned, “Johns!
 Stay out of our neighborhood or your name will be here next week.”
 There are other people in the community who objected to the posters, and routinely ripped them down soon after they went up.
 Association members would replace them the next day.